YAFNET/YAFNET/README.md

 If you have any questions or would like to get in touch with the project, please see the contact information at the bottom of this document.

 ## Prerequisites:
-* ASP.NET .NET Framework 4.8 (YAF v3.x)
+* ASP.NET .NET Framework 4.8.1 (YAF v3.x)
 * ASP.NET Core 7.0 (YAF v4.x)
 * BuildPackages requires .NET v7

 ## Source
 * The netfx branch contains the current Stable YAF 3.1.x Release
-* The master branch containts the current BETA YAF 4.x.x
+* The master branch contains the current BETA YAF 4.x.x

 ### Installation & Upgrade